manideep2510/melanoma_segmentation/README.md

 1. **reshape.py** - code to reshape all the images in a folder to 192 x256 images.(No need to run in this case)
 2. **melanoma_segmentation.ipynb** - Jupyter notebook with all the code for convolution and deconvolution layers, training, etc.
+3. **melanoma_segmentation.py** - Python script with same code as in **melanoma_segmentation.ipynb** jupyter notebook.
-3. **load_batches.py** - load all the images in a folder to batchs ao batch size 16.(No need to run this script as another function which do the same operation as this is created in the jupyter notebook)
+4. **load_batches.py** - load all the images in a folder to batchs ao batch size 16.(No need to run this script as another function which do the same operation as this is created in the jupyter notebook)

 ---